Scholarships and Funding

 Find out more about how to apply at the Northern Bridge Consortium website

-We are pleased to offer the Jane Constance scholarship to support North East women to pursue a career in journalism.
-It is available for candidates wishing to study MA International Multimedia Journalism at Newcastle University beginning in September 2022.
+Newcastle University is pleased to offer the Jane Constance Scholarship to support North East women to pursue a career in Journalism.
+It is available for candidates wishing to study MA International Multimedia Journalism at Newcastle University beginning in September 2025.

-The scholarship is a £6,250 bursary to support access to the MA International Multimedia Journalism programme at Newcastle University.
-The money can be used for course fees or materials, accommodation or childcare.
+The scholarship can be used for course fees or materials, accommodation or childcare.
 Support will also be available to secure post-qualification employment.